catdev42/inception/PREPARATION.md

 The subject requires the final app to run in a VM.
 If working from home or multiple computers, a cloud VM is recommended for development!
 I used the smallest droplet on DigitalOcean, it is very user friendly to set up.
-You will need to install Docker if it is not already installed.
+You will need to install Docker if it is not already installed - instructions on their website.

 Note: Create a user.
 If you use you login as the user, you don't have to change it later.